-You plan to buy a house in Collioure but you are not sure how to negotiate the purchase price?
+You're planning to buy a house in Collioure but you're not sure how to negotiate the purchase price?
 Here are our tips for successful negotiation of your property and a successful real estate purchase.

 1. Know your budget

-To negotiate the price of a house in Collioure, it is imperative to have established a budget beforehand.
+To negotiate the purchase price of a home in Collioure, it's essential to establish your budget beforehand.
 This will allow you to set a price you can't exceed.
 It is therefore essential, before negotiating the price of the property, to evaluate your budget or financing capacity.
 To do this, you will need to consider:

 - Your personal contribution capacity, which will depend on elements such as your professional situation and your purchasing power;